bundlewrap/bundlewrap/doc/api.rst

 		:param str command: What should be executed on the node
 		:param bool may_fail: If ``False``, :py:exc:`blockwart.exceptions.RemoteException` will be raised if the command does not return 0.
-		:return: An object that holds the return code as well as captured stdout and stderr.
+		:return: An object that holds the return code as well as captured stdout and stderr
 		:rtype: :py:class:`blockwart.operations.RunResult`

 	|